-Looking for the best zero waste tips for less waste in your everyday life?
+Looking for the best zero waste tips for less waste in everyday life?
 Then you are absolutely right here!
-In our Disposable society we produce an average of 483 kilograms of waste per capita every year.₁ Avoiding waste is therefore easier than ever these days!
-Fortunately, the Zero Waste movement is no longer a new phenomenon and already has countless ideas and tips ready for you that are incredibly easy to implement.
+In our Disposable society we produce an average of around 483 kilograms of waste per capita every year.₁ Avoiding waste is therefore easier than ever these days!
+Fortunately, the zero waste movement is no longer a new phenomenon and already has countless ideas and tips for you that are incredibly easy to implement.

-In this article I would like to give you the best and most valuable tips for avoiding waste in all areas of everyday life.
-Whether you are a Zero Waste beginner or advanced, it doesn't matter - just implement them into your life little by little.
+In this article, I would like to give you the best and most valuable tips for avoiding waste in all areas of everyday life.
+It doesn't matter whether you're a zero waste beginner or advanced - just implement them into your life bit by bit.
 Let's go!

 - Closing words

 Zero Waste is a Waste-avoiding lifestyle and literally means "Zero waste".
 In the long term, the aim is to, to produce as little waste as possible in our own lives.
 Among other things, to Earth's natural resources and preserve a clean planet for future generations.